 LVJB over the last five years has implemented measures to ensure relevant employees have benefited from the Living Wage.
-In 2016 the minimum hourly rate was increased to £8.44 and in 2018 the minimum hourly rate was increased to £8.74
+In 2020 the minimum hourly rate was increased to £9.60.

 10. Gender Pay Gap Analysis

 Equal Pay audit: to identify any pay gaps a breakdown of hourly rate by grades has been analysed across the organisation.
 The information presented below outlines the full pay gap analysis.